 Most of the Pinterest users are women and the top performing categories are home, arts/crafts, style/fashion, food, travel etc. So, if your website deals with tutorials or apps-related articles, then you are not going to get any significant benefits from the network.

 However, there is nothing wrong in creating a board and sharing whatever you want to share.
 Maybe, in the future, the taste of the Pinterest users will change and some other topics will become popular.
 So keep sharing the images from your articles on Pinterest and add a link back to your post in the description.

 You spend hours in writing the perfect post, so don’t allow all that effort go to waste by not using the optimized images for better search engine rankings.
 By following the steps and best practices mentioned in this article, I am pretty sure that you will start seeing positive results soon.

-If you liked the article on Image SEO, then share the article with others as well.
+If you liked the article on Image Optimization, then share the article with others as well.
 If you have any queries or suggestions that you would like to share with us, use the comment form below.